backstage/backstage/.changeset/rotten-lobsters-grin.md

 - Adding support for cross provider scaffolding, you can now create repositories in for example Bitbucket using a template residing in GitHub.

-- Fix Gitlab scaffolding so that it returns a `catalogInfoUrl` which automatically imports the project into the catalog.
+- Fix GitLab scaffolding so that it returns a `catalogInfoUrl` which automatically imports the project into the catalog.

 - The `Store Path` field on the `scaffolder` frontend has now changed so that you require the full URL to the desired destination repository.

-`backstage/new-repository` would become `https://github.com/backstage/new-repository` if provider was github for example.
+`backstage/new-repository` would become `https://github.com/backstage/new-repository` if provider was GitHub for example.